Valentine199/cpp_tutorial_projects/Beginner/CGPA/README.md

 - When a student adds a semester

 This state is stored in a JSON format
-The state is loaded at the start of the program and used
+The state is loaded at the start of the program and used.

 ---